-Tonight, television’s biggest stars tuned in to the 72nd annual Emmy Awards.
-During the ceremony, Eugene Levy walked away with the statuette for Outstanding Lead Actor in a Comedy Series for Schitt’s Creek.
+Tonight, television’s biggest stars attended the 73rd annual Emmy Awards.
+During the ceremony, Jason Sudeikis walked away with the statuette for Outstanding Lead Actor in a Comedy Series for Ted Lasso.

 The Outstanding Lead Actor in a Comedy Series category has been around since 1953.
-Hader won last year’s award, beating out Anderson for Black-ish, Cheadle for Black Monday, Danson for The Good Place, Douglas for The Kominsky Method and Levy for Schitt’s Creek.
+Levy won last year’s award, beating out Anderson for Black-ish, Don Cheadle for Black Monday, Ted Danson for The Good Place, Douglas for The Kominsky Method and Ramy Youssef for Ramy.

 Other previous winners include Jeffrey Tambor for Transparent, Jim Parsons for The Big Bang Theory, Jon Cryer for Two and a Half Men, Alec Baldwin for 30 Rock, Ricky Gervais for Extras, Tony Shalhoub for Monk, Kelsey Grammer for Frasier, Ray Romano for Everybody Loves Raymond, Eric McCormack for Will & Grace, Michael J. Fox for Spin City and Family Ties, John Lithgow for 3rd Rock from the Sun, Danson for Cheers, Craig T. Nelson for Coach, Burt Reynolds for Evening Shade and Richard Mulligan for Empty Nest.

-If you need us, we’ll be re-watching all six seasons of Schitt’s Creek.
+If you need us, we’ll be re-watching both seasons of Ted Lasso.

 Stay up-to-date on every breaking story by subscribing here.